uvnetware/Co/README.md

 # UV Netware - Transform Business Horizons

+> **LEGAL NOTICE**
+>
+> This repository and its contents are the intellectual property of **UV Netware Private Limited**.
+> **Unauthorized use, reproduction, distribution, or modification of this repository is strictly prohibited.**
+> Accessing or utilizing this repository without prior written permission from **UV Netware’s legal authority** may result in **civil and/or criminal legal action** under applicable laws.
+> By using this repository, you acknowledge and agree to comply with these terms.

 ## Availability
 ### Africa
 - **South Africa**: Software development, IT outsourcing, cloud services